Equal-Vote/star-server/docs/contributions/1_local_setup.md

 # PROXY_URL=http://localhost:5000 # use this one if you're running your own backend
 ```

-#### Step 3: Install dependencies and start the star.vote client application and API server
+#### Step 3: Install dependencies and start the BetterVoting client application and API server

 Now we can run the frontend